Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 Provide recommendations for mitigating human error, such as:

 - **Clear and Concise MEL Documentation:** Ensure that all MEL procedures are written in an unambiguous manner to reduce misinterpretation.
 - **Standardized Procedures and Checklists:** Utilize standardized checklists and procedures to guide maintenance tasks and ensure consistency.
+(See [Section 16 Sample Forms](#16-sample-forms))
 - **Effective Communication Protocols:** Establish robust communication protocols between maintenance personnel and flight crew to ensure accurate information exchange.
 - **Human Factors Training:** Incorporate training on human factors and error prevention techniques for maintenance personnel and flight crew.
+(See [Section 9.
+Training and Awareness](#9-training-and-awareness))
 - **Ergonomic Design of Tools and Workspaces:** Design maintenance tools and workspaces to minimize physical strain and fatigue, reducing the likelihood of errors.

 ### 11.3 Technology and Human Factors